 Just use simple ingredients from your own pantry to make this homemade recipe instead.

 Homemade Paleo Ketchup

-Store bought ketchup can contain 25% sugar.
+Store bought ketchup can contain up to 25 percent sugar.
 So why not make your own homemade so you can control the ingredients.

 - 6 ounces water